Hospitality and Tourism

 The library’s Hospitality collection focuses on materials concerned with hotel and food service management.
 Important aspects include administration, accounting and finance, computer applications, marketing, human resource management, food production and beverage management.A vital ancillary interest is tourism marketing and management.
 There is also some additional coverage of food culture and culinary history.

 The Hospitality collection supports the School of Hospitality Administration, which offers a BS in Hospitality Administration.
 The curriculum includes a firm foundation in liberal arts, management courses in accounting and organizational behavior, extensive fieldwork, and elective courses specific to the hospitality service industry.
-The collection is also of interest to graduate and undergraduate School of Management students who frequently undertake business projects and assignments involving the hospitality sector.
-The School of Management also offers a minor in Hospitality Administration for SMG undergraduates and a minor in Business Administration for SHA undergraduates.Other programs on campus that use this collection include Metropolitan College’s MLA in Gastronomy, MS in Administrative Studies concentration in Economic Development and Tourism Management, and certificate programs in Tourism Development, Culinary Arts, and Wine Studies.
+The collection is also of interest to graduate and undergraduate Questrom School of Business students who frequently undertake business projects and assignments involving the hospitality sector.
+The Questrom School of Business also offers a minor in Hospitality Administration for Questrom undergraduates and a minor in Business Administration for SHA undergraduates.Other programs on campus that use this collection include Metropolitan College’s MLA in Gastronomy, MS in Administrative Studies concentration in Economic Development and Tourism Management, and certificate programs in Tourism Development, Culinary Arts, and Wine Studies.

 Scope of Coverage